-Is your idea of great sex the same idea of your partner’s idea of great sex or your best friend’s idea of great sex?
-Is great sex just a myth?
-Is great sex what is shown in the millions of film offerings available on your computer?
+Is your idea of great sex in marriage the same idea of your partner’s idea of great sex in marriage or your best friend’s idea of great sex?
+Is great sex in marriage just a myth?
+Is great sex in marriage what is shown in the movies available on your computer?

 “Sex is such a personal thing, so it is extremely difficult to make sweeping generalizations or all or nothing statements,” David Channing, a noted social psychologist, remarked.

 He continued, “Whether or not most people want to believe it, our ideas about what constitutes ‘great sex’ all come from the same organ, the brain.”

 Being sexy is all about attitude, not the body type.
 It’s a state of mind.Lots of people agree that great married sex starts with the mind.

 The Broadway and movie actor Frank Langella summed it up quite succinctly when he stated, “Intelligence is enormously sexy.”

 This article shares 5 sex tips for married couples on how to have great sex in marriage.

 1. Use your head